 The word "Presbuteros" means elder and refers to the custom of choosing leaders from among the wisest members of the church.

 Authority in the Presbyterian Church resides with those who the congregation elects to serve.

-- The Presbytery: (local chuches together form a Presbytery: all Utah Presbyterian churches are part of the Presbytery of Utah)
+The Presbytery: (local churches together form a Presbytery: all Utah Presbyterian churches are part of the Presbytery of Utah)

-- The General Assembly: (the national governing body in Lousville, KY)
+The General Assembly: (the national governing body in Louisville, KY)